michalcichon/michalcichon.github.io/_posts/2023-02-10-my-favorite-retro-computers.md

 ![Raspberry Pi]({{site.url}}/assets/2023-02-10/Raspberry_Pi.jpg)

 The last but for sure not least is my Raspberry Pi 3 model B+.
 This is not a retro computer (if you look closer, the board is from 2017), but I use it to emulate a number of different retro systems like: NES (Pegasus runs games a bit slower than the original system), SNES, Sega Genesis, PC Engine, Atari VCS.

+I am very sentimental about these old computers.
+Since I still have some room for them I won't give them away for now, but I definitely won't extend my collection anytime soon. 😄